awsdocs/amazon-kinesis-data-firehose-developer-guide/doc_source/controlling-access.md

 1. Create a Kinesis Data Firehose delivery stream under account A using the IAM role that you created in step 1\.

-## Cross\-Account Delivery to an Amazon ES Destination<a name="cross-account-delivery-es"></a>
+## Cross\-Account Delivery to an OpenSearch Service Destination<a name="cross-account-delivery-es"></a>

-You can use the AWS CLI or the Kinesis Data Firehose APIs to create a delivery stream in one AWS account with an Amazon ES destination in a different account\.
-The following procedure shows an example of how you can create a Kinesis Data Firehose delivery stream under account A and configure it to deliver data to an Amazon ES destination owned by account B\.
+You can use the AWS CLI or the Kinesis Data Firehose APIs to create a delivery stream in one AWS account with an OpenSearch Service destination in a different account\.
+The following procedure shows an example of how you can create a Kinesis Data Firehose delivery stream under account A and configure it to deliver data to an OpenSearch Service destination owned by account B\.

-1. Create an IAM role under account A using the steps described in [Grant Kinesis Data Firehose Access to a Public Amazon ES Destination](#using-iam-es)\.
+1. Create an IAM role under account A using the steps described in [Grant Kinesis Data Firehose Access to a Public OpenSearch Service Destination](#using-iam-es)\.

-1. To allow access from the IAM role that you created in the previous step, create an Amazon ES policy under account B\.
+1. To allow access from the IAM role that you created in the previous step, create an OpenSearch Service policy under account B\.
 The following JSON is an example\.

    ```
    {